-- Reflects the payment to redeeming RTPY public shareholders.
+- (4) Reflects the payment to redeeming RTPY public shareholders.
 The amount of redemptions is approximately 75.5 million shares at a redemption price of \$10.00 per share.
-The corresponding adjustments are a reduction of \$75.46 in par value of Class A Common Stock, and a reduction to additional paid-in capital, as shown in Note 4(M).
-As a result of redemptions, approximately \$22.30 million of eash from the trust account was available for the payment of underwriter fees, the payment of transaction costs related to the Merger and for Aurora's general corporate purposes. - B. Reflects the reclassification of previously deferred and capitalized transaction costs from prepaid expenses and other current a additional paid-in capital - C. Reflects the release of \$977.5 million of cash currently held in the trust account that became available to effectuate the Business Combination, including payment of redemptions by RTPY shareholders, and for the general use of Aurora upon completion of the Business Combination - D. Reflects the payment of previously incurred and accrued transaction costs paid upon completion of the Business Combination - E. Reflects recognition of the derivative liability related to the Sponsor Shares which become subject to price-based vesting upon completion of the Business Combination with a corresponding adjustment to additional paid-in-apital, as further described in Note 4(M).
-Upon completion of the Business Combination, these Sponsor Shares will contain certain features which will require these shares to be initially classified as a liability and measured at fair value upon completion of the Business Combination, the vesting conditions for such shares are met or expire.
+The corresponding adjustments are a reduction of \$7,546 in par value of Class A Common Stock, and a reduction to additional paid-in capital, as shown in Note 4(M).
+As a result of redemptions, approximately \$223.0 million of cash from the trust account was available for the payment of underwriter fees, the payment of transaction costs related to the Merger and for Aurora's general corporate purposes. - B. Reflects the reclassification of previously deferred and capitalized transaction costs from prepaid expenses and other current assets to additional paid-in capital. - C. Reflects the release of \$977.5 million of cash currently held in the trust account that became available to effectuate the Business Combination, including payment of redemptions by RTPY shareholders, and for the general use of Aurora upon completion of the Business Combination. - D. Reflects the payment of previously incurred and accrued transaction costs paid upon completion of the Business Combination. - E. Reflects recognition of the derivative liability related to the Sponsor Shares which become subject to price-based vesting upon completion of the Business Combination with a corresponding adjustment to additional paid-in capital, as further described in Note 4(M).
+Upon completion of the Business Combination, these Sponsor Shares will contain certain features which will require these shares to be initially classified as a liability and measured at fair value upon completion of the Business Combination and in subsequent periods.
+Any changes in the fair value will be reflected in earnings until the vesting conditions for such shares are met or expire.
 The fair value of the derivative liability is determined by using the Monte-Carlo Simulation approach, which estimates the number of Sponsor Shares expected to vest and their value based on a simulation of the post-combination company's common stock price in the future.

-- F. Reflects the payment of approximately \$34.2 million of deferred underwriters' commissions and deferred legal fees incurred during RTPY's initial public offering and due upon completion of the Business Combination. - G. Reflects conversion of Legacy Aurora preferred stock into Legacy Aurora common stock pursuant to the terms of the Merger Agreement, and as a result of the Pre-Closing Restructuring, resulting in an adjustment of \$2.2 billion from temporary equityto additional paid-in capital, as shown in Note 4(M) and an adjustment of \$20,000 to Legacy Aurora common stock, Note 4(L). - H. Reflects the reclassification of Class A ordinary shares of \$900.4 million to permanent equity with the reclassification shown as an adjustment to par value and additional paid-in capital prior to the impact of redemptions in Note 4(J) and Note 4(M). - I. Reflects the conversion of RTPY Class A and Class B ordinary shares to Class A Common Stock in conjunction with the Domestication and pursuant to terms of the Merger Agreement. - J. Represents pro forma adjustments to par value of Class A Common Stock balance to reflect the following:
+- F. Reflects the payment of approximately \$34.2 million of deferred underwriters' commissions and deferred legal fees incurred during RTPY's initial public offering and due upon completion of the Business Combination. - G. Reflects conversion of Legacy Aurora preferred stock into Legacy Aurora common stock pursuant to the terms of the Merger Agreement, and as a result of the Pre-Closing Restructuring, resulting in an adjustment of \$2.2 billion from temporary equity to additional paid-in capital, as shown in Note 4(M) and an adjustment of \$20,000 to Legacy Aurora common stock, Note 4(L). - H. Reflects the reclassification of Class A ordinary shares of \$900.4 million to permanent equity with the reclassification shown as an adjustment to par value and additional paid-in capital prior to the impact of redemptions in Note 4(J) and Note 4(M). - I. Reflects the conversion of RTPY Class A and Class B ordinary shares to Class A Common Stock in conjunction with the Domestication and pursuant to terms of the Merger Agreement. - J. Represents pro forma adjustments to par value of Class A Common Stock balance to reflect the following: